Are you an adviser? Go to Unbiased Pro

 How much rent do you pay on shared ownership?

-How much rent you pay on a shared ownership home varies, depending on your property’s value, how much of a share you own and the percentage of rent charged.
+How much rent you pay on a shared ownership home varies, depending on your property’s value, the share you own and the rent charged.

-Typically, a housing association will charge you 2.75% rent on their share.
+Typically, a housing association will charge you 2.75% rent on their share of the property.

 Can you rent out a shared ownership property?

-You usually won’t be able to sub-let a shared ownership property unless you fully own it but you may be able to accept a lodger.
+You usually won’t be able to sub-let a shared ownership property unless you fully own it, but you may be able to have a lodger.

 It’s worth asking the housing association before you apply.